 THORNTON — The Rampart girls swimming team has a fool-proof formula.
 Set a record in the 200-yard medley relay then win a state title.

 For the last two years, it's been that easy.
-Rampart's time of one minute, 42.49 seconds is a time that one else in 4A has recorded.
+Rampart's time of one minute, 42.49 seconds is a time that no one else in 4A has recorded.

 After breaking the mark they set at the same meet a year ago, the Rams went on to have a banner night that resulted in their second-straight Class 4A state swimming championship.
 The Rams scored 366 points to secure the win.
 And even if the title wins looked the same, they were in reality very different experiences for the team.